PrestaShop/PrestaShop/FACETED_SEARCH.md

 This document describes the faceted search architecture that is being implemented in PrestaShop 1.7.

+**Please also read the extensive comments in `classes/controller/ProductListingFrontControllerCore`, as this document is only a high-level explanation.**

 The target audience is anybody who wants to develop a well-integrated search module that replaces the way the PrestaShop core searches for products.

 At the moment this proof of concept works only on the `CategoryController` but it is easy to extend to the other product controllers (manufacturers, supplier...).